-Specifically, she pointed to risks posed by rising borrowing costs within a context of “heavy debt” racked up by governments, firms and households.
-Yes… debt is a bad.
+Specifically, she pointed to risks posed by rising borrowing costs within a context of “heavy debt” racked up by governments, firms, and households.
+Yes… debt is bad.
 It makes sense and I’m going to share some of what that looks like herein.
 She went on to say that “When there are too many clouds, it takes one lightning (bolt) to start the storm.”
 I couldn’t agree more.
 Let’s talk about it.

 The Picture Becomes Clearer